ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

     attribute :title, :string do
       # We don't want the title to ever be `nil`
       allow_nil? false
-      # Allow this attribute to be public.
-By default, all attributes are private.
-      public? true
     end

     # Add a string type attribute called `:content`